mikepartelow/mikepartelow.github.io/docs/_posts/2024-09-13-lightswitch-disaster.md

 ---
 layout: default
-title: "My lightswitch crashed so I added two nodes to my single node Kubernetes cluster"
+title: "My lightswitch crashed so I migrated it to a three node High-Avalaibility Kubernetes cluster"
 date: "2024/09/13"
 ---